Repairing your Briggs & Stratton equipment

-If your tool isn't working as it should, the following troubleshooting tips may help.
+If your equipment isn't working as it should, the following troubleshooting tips may help.

 Whether you are using a generator to power your home in an emergency or to get work done on the job site, it can be convenient to have this tool on hand.
 As with all internal combustion engines, though, generators have a range of small moving parts rubbing against each other and wearing down until they eventually break.
 Some common problems that can result in your generator breaking down include cracked or dried-out belts, a dead battery, block heater damage, little or no coolant, little or no oil and contaminated fuel.